haera/HACS408E/site/content/syllabus.md

 ## **Grades**

 All assessment scores will be posted on the course ELMS page.
-If you would like to review any of your grades (including the exams), or have questions about how something was scored, please email me to schedule a time for us to meet and discuss.

-Late work will not be accepted for course credit so please plan to have it submitted well before the scheduled deadline.
-I am happy to discuss any of your grades with you, and if I have made a mistake I will immediately correct it.
+If you would like to review any of your grades (including the final project), or have questions about how something was scored, please email the instructors to schedule a time for us to meet and discuss.
+We are happy to discuss any of your grades with you, and if we have made a mistake we will immediately correct it.
 Any formal grade disputes must be submitted in writing and within one week of receiving the grade.

 Final letter grades are assigned based on the percentage of total assessment points earned.
 To be fair to everyone I have to establish clear standards and apply them consistently, so please understand that being close to a cutoff is not the same as making the cut (89.99 ≠ 90.00).
 It would be unethical to make exceptions for some and not others.

- A table of the assessments and point values can be a concise way to convey all of the graded elements and their relative weight in the course.
-If you are using weighted percentages (e.g., exams \= 30%, paper \= 20%) be sure to clarify the number of assessments within each category… is there one exam worth 30% or are there three exams that are each worth 10\.

-It is essential that you articulate in your syllabus how final letter grades will be assigned.
-There is no campus policy on percentages and letter grades, nor is there a requirement that you utilize a points-based scheme.
-Here is one sample, which you are welcome to use or edit to reflect your grading policies:

 | Final Grade Cutoffs |  |  |  |  |  |  |  |  |  |
 | ----- | :---- | :---: | :---- | :---: | :---- | :---: | :---- | :---: | :---- |